stratforge/react-code-challenge/README.md

 >Time Required: 16-24 hours

-## Introduction
+## 👋 Introduction

 Welcome coders 👩‍💻👨‍💻

-For this challenge, you need to develop a application in React and host it on GitHub and share the link of the repository and the GitHub Pages link (if hosted)
+For this challenge, you need to develop a application in React and commit the code to a public GitHub repo and share its link for review.

 We will assess the following
 1. Coding standards